francescoGuglielmi/CV/README.md

  # Francesco Guglielmi

-I am a Full Stack Software Developer at Makers.
+I am a Full Stack Software Developer and part of Makers Alumni.
 I often bring new ideas to the team and to my employers, such as adopting a more interconnected coordination of the team through the communication of every actionable update on a common area of work or proposing a rebranding concept with the strategies to achieve a better service and user experience.
 With my pragmatic approach to problems I look forward to achieve more in the tech industry.
 I challenge myself by constantly leaning new things and strive to continue to develop my skills, both human and technical.

 ## Projects